yonkahlon/Zenject/README.md

 Note that there can be any number of PostInject methods.
 In this case, they are called in the order of Base class to Derived class.
 This can be useful to avoid the need to forward many dependencies from derived classes to the base class via constructor parameters, while also guaranteeing that the base class PostInject completes first, just like how constructors work.

 Using [PostInject] to inject dependencies is the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.

+**Recommendations**

+* Best practice is to prefer constructor injection or [PostInject] injection to field or property injection.
+    * Constructor/[PostInject] injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
+In many cases you don't want to expose a public property with your internal dependencies (although you can also [Inject] on private fields/properties)
+    * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do.
+You can do this however using [PostInject] or field injection if necessary.
+    * Constructor/[PostInject] injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
+You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
+    * Finally, Constructor/[PostInject] injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
+They can simply look at the parameter list of the method.

 ## <a id="bind-methods"></a>Bind Methods